-- (b) [Intentionally omitted.] - (c) DIFFERENT TERMS.
-Shareholders of Motor Cargo will be treated as described in Item 4(a), "Terms of the Transaction--Material Terms" of this Statement. - (d) DISSENTERS' RIGHTS.
+(b) [Intentionally omitted.]

+(c) DIFFERENT TERMS.
+Shareholders of Motor Cargo will be treated as described in Item 4(a), "Terms of the Transaction--Material Terms" of this Statement.

+(d) DISSENTERS' RIGHTS.
 Motor Cargo shareholders who do not execute a Letter of Transmittal and agree to receive the Merger Consideration will have the right to exercise dissenters' rights and receive payment for the value of their Shares as set forth in Part 13 of the URBCA, a copy of which is attached as Annex D. Any obligations that Motor Cargo may have to dissenting shareholders as set forth below will continue as obligations of the Merger Subsidiary, the surviving corporation subsequent to the Merger.
-The following summary is qualified in its entirety by the more detailed referenced provisions of Part 13 of the URBCA shall prevail.
+The following summary is qualified in its entirety by the more detailed referenced provisions of Part 13 of the URBCA that are attached; in the event of any inconsistency, such provisions of Part 13 of the URBCA shall prevail.